-Upon successful completion of the four-day, 32-hour Tactile Integration course, participants will:
+Upon successful completion of the two-day, 16-hour Tactile Integration course, participants will:

-- 1. Explore and explain in depth the Masgutova Neurosensorimotor Reflex Integration SM (MNRI) Method - a.
+- 1. Learn about the Masgutova Neurosensorimotor Reflex Integration SM (MNRI) Method - a.
 The innate nature of the motor reflex system - b.
 The role of a reflex and its sensory, motor, and central nervous system mechanisms - c.
 When, why, and how the brain engages in protection versus learning and development - d.
 The role tactile integration plays in motor reflex integration and advanced learning - 2.
-Explore and explain the neuro-physiological and psychological dynamics of the tactile sensory system - a.
-Learn to identify, explain and classify - Types of neurons and divisions found within the skin, while exploring how the nervous system functions as a whole to control and - coordinate the body systems - The seven types of sensory cells found in the peripheral and central nervous systems, and the role each plays in processing sensory - stimuli and establishing an individual's relationship to self, others and the general environment - b.
-Discuss, compare, contrast and differentiate between - Conscious and subconscious somatic and specialized senses and how each impacts learning in various settings and social situations - Subconscious somatic and visceral stimuli and gain an understanding of how stimuli variation influences learning, social/emotional - and tactile development in challenged individuals - c.
+Explore the neuro-physiological and psychological dynamics of the tactile sensory system - a.
+Learn to identify, explain and classify - Types of neurons and divisions found within the skin, while exploring how the nervous system functions as a whole to control and

+- coordinate the body systems - The seven types of sensory cells found in the peripheral and central nervous systems, and the role each plays in processing sensory stimuli and establishing an individual's relationship to self, others and the general environment - b.
+Learn to compare, contrast and differentiate between - · Conscious and subconscious somatic and specialized senses and how each impacts learning in various settings and social situations - Subconscious somatic and visceral stimuli and gain an understanding of how stimuli variation influences learning, social/emotional and tactile development in challenged individuals - c.
 Review and discuss research regarding the relationship between individuals with challenges and tactile integration - d.
-Learn and explain in depth the impact tactile integration can have on (1) emotional and behavioral regulation, (2) advancing maturational reflexes, (3) motor, communication and cognitive development, and (4) growth, learning and academic functioning throughout the lifespan - 3.
-Demonstrate and implement the MNRI neuro-stimulation techniques designed to assess, activate and integrate challenged tactile systems - a.
+Learn and explain the impact tactile integration can have on (1) emotional and behavioral regulation, (2) advancing maturational reflexes, (3) motor, communication and cognitive development, and (4) growth, learning and academic functioning throughout the lifespan - 3.
+Learn to implement MNRI neuro-stimulation techniques designed to assess, activate and integrate challenged tactile systems - a.
 Review, discuss, and gain an understanding of the four general MNRI tactile technique variations - · How each activates, re-educates and integrates tactile receptors and the proprioceptive system - The impact integration can have on improving function and learning - b.
-Demonstrate and apply each of the four tactile technique variations, including lengthening and stretching, rotation, compression and traction, and deep pressure touch to: - Activate physiological and structural connections between skin, muscles, tendons and bones - Alleviate the negative physical and psychological effects of sensory stimuli - Reduce stress at the physiological level, alleviating stress responses that would otherwise inhibit reflex integration required for core - stabilization, improvement in joint mobility, range of motion and motor coordination - c.
-Demonstrate and apply additional tactile program techniques to: - Provide a kinesthetic sense of appendage length, size, and boundaries - Provide an awareness of the sagital, axial and coronal planes of body coordination, coronal planes of body coordination and core integration - · Develop the clinical skills necessary to generate body awareness and enhance spatial skill development

-- d.
-Demonstrate for course instructor an excellent ability to apply all tactile integration techniques presented in class on - 4.
-Create and apply with ease an individual MNRI program for clients with various challenges - a.
+Learn through demonstration and application how to apply each of the four tactile technique variations, including lengthening and stretching, rotation, compression and traction, and deep pressure touch to: - Activate physiological and structural connections between skin, muscles, tendons and bones - Alleviate the negative physical and psychological effects of sensory stimuli - Reduce stress at the physiological level, alleviating stress responses that would otherwise inhibit reflex integration required for core stabilization, improvement in joint mobility, range of motion and motor coordination - c.
+Learn through demonstration and application additional tactile program techniques to: - Provide a kinesthetic sense of appendage length, size, and boundaries - Provide an awareness of the sagital, axial and coronal planes of body coordination, coronal planes of body coordination and core integration - · Develop the clinical skills necessary to generate body awareness and enhance spatial skill development - d.
+Demonstrate for course instructor ability to appropriately apply all tactile integration techniques presented in class - 4.
+Learn to use course knowledge to create and apply an individual MNRI program for clients with various challenges - a.
 Develop an individual MNRI program based on assessment results and targeted individual challenges - b.
-Explore with client family the potential impact the individualized program can have on - Supporting the integration of archetype motor movements, primary motor reflex patterns and other motor reflexes and body systems - Body structure, posture, and motor maturation - · Motor, communication and cognitive learning abilities and emotional and behavioral regulation - 5.
-Explore, evaluate and develop strategies to incorporate the use of the MNRI Tactile Integration course content into daily client and home practice. - 6.
-Successfully pass the final hands on exam.
+Explore with client family the potential impact the individualized program can have on - · Supporting the integration of archetype motor movements, primary motor reflex patterns and other motor reflexes and body systems - Body structure, posture, and motor maturation - · Motor, communication and cognitive learning abilities and emotional and behavioral regulation - 5.
+Explore, evaluate and develop strategies to incorporate the use of the MNRI Tactile Integration course content into daily client and home practice.